 Your blogs should have highly relevant rich media, including images and videos, if you want to rank up high in the SERPs.

 Why use images in your blogs?

-- A page without a photo would be too dull for the readers to stay on.
+- A page without a photo would be too dull for the readers to stay or read on.

 - Using relevant images with proper names and descriptions gives you more chances to rank.
-If your images rank in Google images, they can fetch you quality traffic.
+If your photos rank in Google images, they can fetch you quality traffic.